wakgill/deryk/index.md

 Cypherpunk Timothy C. May's [collected writings](/deryk/tcm) on topics from Anarchy to Welfarism and an accompanying Twitter [bot.](https://twitter.com/timothycmay) This book is being 'written' in public and new material is added weekly.
 A print edition will be available when the digital book is complete.

+## Projects

+[Archive.Bitcoin.Com](/wakgill/bitcoin-archive).
+The Nakamoto Studies Institute is in the process <code>(01 January 2021)</code> of being merged into a new site on Bitcoin.com.
+The archive has all the writings of Satoshi Nakamoto, even ones that are surprisingly forgotten about.
+Many of the emails include original headers.
+A search feature allows you to instantly search for any word you want across the over 600 pieces of content.

 ## Contact

 You can email me at <code>deryk@makgill.ch</code>. and I will try to respond within one week.
 Please don't send me messages on [Twitter](https://twitter.com/wakgill) or Telegram unless we've previously used those places to talk.